 Pediatrics Care and Training Program

-The chief of pediatrics at KCH, Dr. Peter Kazembe, received an International Leadership Award from the Elizabeth Glaser Pediatric AIDS Foundation.
-The award funds a program to train young Malawi medical officers to become pediatricians, train other health care professionals in pediatric HIV care, offer VCT and operate an outpatient pediatric HIV clinic at KCH which has now transitioned to the Baylor HIV Pediatric Center of Excellency.
+The chief of pediatrics at KCH and the executive director of Baylor College of Medicine-Abbort Fund Children’s Clinical Center of Excellence Center of Excellence, Dr. Peter Kazembe, received an International Leadership Award from the Elizabeth Glaser Pediatric AIDS Foundation.
+The award funded a program to train young Malawi medical officers to become pediatricians, train other health care professionals in pediatric HIV care, offer VCT and operate an outpatient pediatric HIV clinic at KCH which has now transitioned to the Baylor College of Medicine-Abbort Fund Children’s Clinical Center of Excellence Center of Excellence.

 UNC was instrumental in creating the Lilongwe Medical Relief Fund Trust.
 Governed by an independent board of directors with financial management from UNC Project, the trust supports programs to improve the health care of Malawians by receiving and disbursing donations earmarked for specific health care projects.
 Past recipients of donations include the Kawale, Area 18 and Area 25 district health centers and several community-based AIDS support organizations in Lilongwe and Salima, including the National Association of People with HIV/AIDS Malawi (NAPHAM), Kanengo AIDS Support Organization (KASO) and Salima AIDS Support Organization (SASO)